graphql-nexus/nexus/docs/getting-started.md

 ## Nullability & Default Values

+_tl;dr - GraphQLiteral assumes output fields are non-null by default_

 One benefit of GraphQL is the strict enforcement and guarentees of null values it provides in the type definitions.
 One opinion held by GraphQL is that fields should be considered nullable by default.

 The GraphQL documentation provides [this explanation](https://graphql.org/learn/best-practices/#nullability):

 > ... in a GraphQL type system, every field is nullable by default.
 This is because there are many things which can go awry in a networked service backed by databases and other services.
 A database could go down, an asynchronous action could fail, an exception could be thrown.
 Beyond simply system failures, authorization can often be granular, where individual fields within a request can have different authorization rules.

-`GraphQLiteral` breaks slightly from this convention, and instead assumes by all fields are "non-null" unless otherwise specified with a `nullable` option set to `true`.
+GraphQLiteral breaks slightly from this convention, and instead assumes by all fields are "non-null" unless otherwise specified with a `nullable` option set to `true`.
 It also assumes all arguments are nullable unless `required` is set to true.

 The rationale being that for most applications, the case of returning `null` to mask errors and still properly handle this partial response is exceptional, and should be handled as such by manually defining these places where a schema could break in this regard.